PaloAltoNetworks/ansible-pan/docs/modules/panos_object_module.rst

 Synopsis
 --------
+- **NOTE: The modules in this role are deprecated in favour of the modules in the collection U(https://paloaltonetworks.github.io/pan-os-ansible)**
 - Policy objects form the match criteria for policy rules and many other functions in PAN-OS.
 These may include
 - address object, address groups, service objects, service groups, and tag.